Quantum social science: Core ideas

-While quantum social scientists are divided on the question of whether social processes are physically quantum in nature, or just happen to be amenable to a quantum approach, there are a number of common ideas, themes, and concerns.
-The most fundamental is that, since its inception, social science has been based on a classical worldview, which needs to be updated in accordance with the teachings of quantum physics.
-In particular, quantum theory disputes key tenets or assumptions of the social sciences, which according to Wendt include materialism, determinism, and mechanism.
+While quantum social scientists are divided on whether social processes are physically quantum in nature or merely amenable to a quantum approach, there are a number of common ideas, themes, and concerns.
+The most fundamental point is that, since its inception, social science has been based on a classical worldview that needs to be updated in accordance with the teachings of quantum physics.
+In particular, quantum theory disputes key tenets or assumptions of the social sciences, which, according to Wendt, include materialism, determinism, and mechanism.

 An example is the notion of entanglement.
 In mechanistic or pre-quantum science, particles are seen as individual entities that interact only in a mechanistic sense.
 In quantum mechanics, particles such as electrons can become entangled so that a measurement on one instantly affects the state of the other.
-In quantum social science, people are similarly entangled, whether through shared institutions such as language, or (according to some interpretations) through actual physical processes.
+In quantum social science, people are similarly entangled, whether through shared institutions such as language or (according to some interpretations) through actual physical processes.
 An implication is that people are never completely separable, but are entangled elements of society.

 Another example is the idea of wave function collapse.
-In standard interpretations of quantum physics, a particle is described by a wave function, and attributes such as position or momentum are only discovered through a measurement procedure which collapses the wave function to one of a number of allowed states.
+In standard interpretations of quantum physics, a particle is described by a wave function, and attributes such as position or momentum are only determined through a measurement procedure that collapses the wave function to one of a set of allowed states.
 In quantum social science, mental states are best described as potentialities that "collapse" only when a judgement or decision is made.
 One consequence of wave function collapse in physics is that a measurement affects the system being studied, and therefore any future measurement.
-A corresponding phenomenon in social science is the so-called order effect, where responses to survey questions depends on the order in which they are asked.
+A corresponding phenomenon in social science is the so-called order effect, where responses to survey questions depend on the order in which they are asked.